bigkwii/cutting-plane-game-2/NOTES.md

 I'm so eepy.
 So very eepy.
 I wanna go to bed.
 I'll just implement a node for the convex integer hull and the centroid, update the kanban, and go to bed.

 It went well.
 REMEMBER TO MAKE THAT AUTOLOAD FOR THE CONSTANTS!!!

+## MON 2024-07-01

+It's been a while.
+This is the "final" week.
+As in, it may as well be the final week.
+Hoo boy...

+First up, I'll make that autoload.
+I'll call it defaults.gd, since these constants will probably change at some point.
+For now, they get set on the variable definition.
+Change this to be done on _ready(), along with a check to see if a value was given on the editor (i.e: if set to -1, set to default value). !!!
+REMEMBER TO DO THIS LATER !!!

+For now, let's take a look at that cutting logic.

+Since this is all very experimental still, I'll use a test scene called test.tscn.
+After all of this goes well, I'll move on to actually making this in a way that makes sense and is scalable.
+This is why I'm not worrying about the way I'm setting the default values yet.

+First up, let0's try to do a very simple cut.
+Let's click on the polygon and perform a horizontal split.

+In order to do that, I started messing around with input events to get the mouse working.
+It's going well.
+Good thing I autoloaded those vars.

+Also: consider changing the name of that autoload.
+Currently it's called defaults.gd, it may be better to call it utils.gd or simply global.gd, since I'm thinking I may need to add functions to it in the future.

+Continuing tomorrow.